 If wildlife, the bush and indulgence is your thing, chances are you have already experienced the best that Southern Africa has to offer in the way of luxury lodging.
 With swathes of expensive materials, fine wood and air thick with the scent of reed, there sure is little that can beat that pampered feeling of a bush hideaway.
 We’ve never been more spoilt for choice than right now!
-But with flight connections bringing our neighbouring countries ever closer and fares becoming more affordable in the light of the horrendous exchange rates, a hop across the border has become de rigueur.
+With flight connections bringing our neighbouring countries ever closer and fares becoming more affordable a hop across the border has become de rigueur.

 The Zambezi Queen lends itself to either individual travellers or groups and caters equally well to both.
 With tiger and bream fishing on offer, morning and afternoon water-based game viewing by tender boat or a visit to an authentic local working village on the Namibian side of the river, excursions are many and varied.
 Less energetic guests can take life in the slow lane and instead enjoy game viewing from the comfort of their suite or the upper deck, getting to know fellow guests or enjoying a drink out on the outside deck.

 Naturally food plays an important part when travelling and the Zambezi Queen does not disappoint.
 The chefs are proud to display their creations – local flavours combined with international tastes to add a few mouth-watering memories to your experience on-board.
 An excellent selection of wines are paired with each meal which is included in the rate.

 All this comfort and luxury is also no good if it harms the environment and here the Zambezi Queen excels.
 It uses a water jet propulsion system that replaces a conventional propeller system, causing no damage to river beds.
 Sourced from the river, the water used in the showers and taps goes through a five-stage purification process and is heated by a solar system.
 Energy-saving lights are used throughout while all soaps and detergents used onboard are bio-degradable.